red5pro/red5pro-installer/README.md

 ## INTRODUCTION

-The Red5pro install is a shell script, designed to make Red5pro installation simple and more efficient by automating most of the tasks related to getting a new Red5pro installation running.
+The Red5pro installer is a shell script, designed to make Red5pro installation simple and more efficient by automating most of the tasks related to getting a new Red5pro installation running.

 The script presents a collection menu driven options to help achieve various red5pro setup tasks.
 Additionally it also takes care of installing the software dependencies required to get Red5pro working.
-The script in intended to work on supported linux flavors.

 ## REQUIREMENTS

-This script is 'currently' designed to work with linux systems.
-You need to have a linux distribution supported by 'Red5Pro' (ex: ubuntu, centos).
+This script is 'currently' designed to work with specific flavours of linux only.
+You need to have a linux distribution supported by `Red5Pro` (ex: ubuntu 16.xx or centos 7.x).

 The script requires super user privileges to execute and carry out subtasks.
 Hence you must execute the script as a super user on your linux system (sudo...).

-__NOTE__ : The entire content provided in the 'Linux' directory is required.
-The SSL installation requires the preconfigured 'jee-container.xml' and 'red5.properties' files.
+__NOTE__ : The entire content provided in the 'Linux' directory of this repo is `required`.

 ## USAGE